Homelessness is no stranger in urban environments.

 We have homeless in Albuquerque who construct cardboard houses by the freeways.
 They push their shopping carts down sidewalks and congregate at bus stops.
 They stand at major street intersections with hand scribbled signs full of bad spellings asking for money.
 As most of us, who have volunteered to help, or have been homeless, know, this homeless army is Veterans, college graduates, parents, brothers and sisters, friends, people who have run out of luck,people that no one is looking for.
 Most have dropped out, many are drug addicted or mentally ill.
 They are lost, covered with anonymity in the midst of plenty.

 Even wealthy societies haven’t come up with solutions.

-This soul,on the passageway, on my way to Colonial Square, is tossing food to pigeons.
+This soul,in the passageway on my way to Colonial Square, is tossing food to pigeons.
 They come waddling closer as she throws a handful of popcorn out.
 They are not timid, not afraid.

-When I see someone with nothing, give what they have,the Bible comes alive.
+When I see someone with nothing, give what they have,Jesus becomes more than just a possibility.